hawkeye0604/hello-world/README.md

 # hello-world
 I'm using this for the first time.
-Following the tutorial in the hope to learn something new.
+Following the tutorial in the hope of learn something new.